ashwinGokhale/TransportationNetwork/README.md

 ### TODO
 Animate the graph traversals of each passenger

-Create custom paths so that airports can be added.
+Create custom paths so that airports can be added

 Add time intervals in the form of frame rate

-Add cost($) for paths so passengers can choose whether to travel based on time or cost Add different colors for different vehicle types
+Add cost($) for paths so passengers can choose whether to travel based on time or cost

+Add different colors for different vehicle types